Fawkes73/dash-app/README.md

 An interactive **data dashboard** built with **Next.js, ShadCN UI**, and **Recharts**, featuring authentication, pagination, and dynamic charts.

+🙋‍♂️ Author
+Built with ❤️ by Mandar Surve

 ## Light Mode
 ![screenshot](./public/preview-image1.png)